 I wrote these HOWTOs after reading many sets of manuals, guides and other HOWTOs and generally trying things out for myself.
 As is the case with all things that can be fully configured some are complex.
 I found that there were many suggested solutions, most of which don’t really add any value to the documentation or I simply didn’t like parts or parts did not work on my system.
 Some did not explain what or why.
-In short I thing mine are better, but that’s just my opinion.
+In short I think mine are better, but that’s just my opinion.

-So I spent many hours reading, installing and reinstalling, playing around with settings, finding some really good ways to completely break a working Ubuntu Linux system and generally having fun.
+So I spent many hours reading, installing and reinstalling, playing around with settings, finding some really good ways to completely break a working Linux system and generally having fun.
 (Note to self: I need to get a life).

 There are probably gaping holes in the security and far better ways of doing all this.
 But this is Linux and there are always loads of ways of doing anything.
 This is my way and it is your choice to use it or not.